Banner-Image-36-2000-1335.jpg

 21–31 AUGUST 2026 (11 DAYS) | 13 PERFORMANCES, INSIGHTFUL TALKS, PICTURESQUE DAY TRIPS AND A PEACEFUL SOJOURN IN THE AUSTRIAN COUNTRYSIDE

-Experience two of Austria’s finest summer music festivals in 2026: five outstanding performances at the historic and bustling Salzburg Festival, and eight incredible concerts at the charming and distinguished Schwarzenberg Schubertiade, set in the rolling hills and mountains of the Vorarlberg.
+Experience two of Austria’s finest summer music festivals in 2026: eight incredible concerts at the charming and distinguished Schwarzenberg Schubertiade, set in the rolling hills and mountains of the Vorarlberg, and five outstanding performances at the historic and bustling Salzburg Festival.

 Both festivals attract the world’s very best musicians, and this tour will take in 13 exhilarating performances across both.
 In addition to these performances, enjoy insightful talks from your Tour Leader Graham Abbott, picturesque day trips and walking tours, visits to historic attractions and time to take in the sublime mountain landscapes of the Austrian countryside.